Course Descriptions G-I

 IT812 Design Technology SL IB

-Grades 11 and 12 - Year - 1 Weighted Credit
+Grades 11 and 12 - Year - 1 Weighted Credit (weighted out of 4.5)

 Students will use the design cycle and discuss the class review of materials and manufacturing processes to define a problem and to develop a solution.
 The design cycle is at the core of this class and is central to the student’s own investigative work and project design.
 Each element of the design cycle represents an aspect of design technology, which when viewed together emphasize how to exercise judgment and responsibility in the use of technology, how to recognize needs and how to produce the optimum solution.
 This class assumes no previous experience in design or technology.
 Students will take the IB examination in May to demonstrate proficiency.